World In Paris

 • During holidays in France or Europe;

-• During days like New Year’s Eve or Saint Valentine’s Day.
+• During special events like New Year’s Eve or Saint Valentine’s Day.

-If you are a museum lover traveling to Paris for the first time, the best time to visit Paris will probably be the first weekend of the month when you can visit many museums in Paris for free.
+If you are a museum lover visiting Paris for the first time, the best time to go to Paris will probably be the first weekend of the month when you can visit many museums in Paris for free.
 Some of these museums have this offer all year round, while other museums are only free during the winter months.

 2. Booking your Flight or Train Ticket to Paris